-The sixth-generation saw the addition of front disc brakes, and the gas tank relocated outside of the cab to lie below the bed.
-Ford improved the heating and AC, and more of this model was crafted from galvanized steel.
+The sixth generation saw the addition of front disc brakes, and the gas tank was relocated outside the cab to lie below the bed.
+Ford improved the heating and ventilation system, and more of the truck used galvanized steel.
 In 1976, the FE engine series retired, and the 351 and 400 series engines replaced it.
-1979 was the final year for the 460 big block engine.
+But 1979 was the final year for the 460 big block engine.

 1967-1972 Ford F-Series (5th Generation)

 The F-Series continued on the same platform, and all 1969 F-Series models had 100 percent interchangeable suspension components.

 1961 - 1966 Ford F-Series (4th Generation)

 1961 introduced the unpopular, longer, lower unibody design style, which disappeared in 1964.
 This fourth generation of the F-Series introduced a front suspension style called "Twin I-Beam," which the F-250 used until 2016.

 1957-1960 Ford F-Series (3rd Generation)

 1953-1956 Ford F-Series (2nd Generation)

 The 1953 model year saw the emergence of the Ford F-250 as its predecessors, known as the F-2 and F-3, were phased out.
-While the major body parts did not change during the second generation, there was a redesign of the cab and dashboard.
+While the significant body parts did not change during the second generation, the cab and dashboard were redesigned.
 Still, most significantly, the rear window offered a panoramic option.

 1948 - 1952 Ford F-Series (1st Generation)